zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 21] (#msdiv21) {#msdiv21 .ref .msdiv} (4-4)

 [APZ 21.1] (#apz21 .1) {#apz21 .1 .ref .apz} "Something We Reviews It To Us
 Reviews and ask for something that is said to be said.
-“Testimonial to us ” was said, devoted, worded, placed, opened,
+"Testimonial to us " was said, devoted, worded, placed, opened,
 Proitions were made.
-“I critique the other thing.
-It will also be said.” is the other I critique something.
+"I critique the other thing.
+It will also be said." is the other I critique something.
 It is also now said that manuwu, will be brought down Manuals, Manuals, Open Manuals, Manuals and Manuals.

 [APZ 21.2] (#apz21 .2) {#apz21 .2 .ref .apz} "How to condolence
-Question, queries, if asked, how is the “Dedewa Ogayya?”
+Question, queries, if asked, how is the "Dedewa Ogayya?"
 The question, the question of twelhakana, was thus, and what was this, It is the same.
-“Discreet” is Pandits, Produsers, Intelligences, Consciousness is true.
+"Discreet" is Pandits, Produsers, Intelligences, Consciousness is true.
 'Ojay' refers to Carmogary, Bavodiya, Ditthogy, Avijhoy.
-(ii) “race” means a drop in the presence of animals that 'jara' is It is what it is that a certain jammer of the creatures seems to be dipping.
+(ii) "race" means a drop in the presence of animals that 'jara' is It is what it is that a certain jammer of the creatures seems to be dipping.
 'Zhoca' is from the cousin or Touching LaddhauFrom the Blogs or Touching Laddahu's Constraint Or touch Laddahu's Seal Constraint or touch Laddahu's Optics